 By working on your behalf, companies like Lexington Law make it simple for you to remove negative items without having to learn all the ins and outs of the FDCPA.
 Your rights are protected from day one, and you get real results without having to interrupt your day-to-day life.

-The credit repair specialists at Lexington Law are available to discuss your unique situation right now.
+The professionals at Lexington Law Firm are available to discuss your unique situation right now.
 Get a customized plan of action to help you clean up your credit and get the financial freedom you deserve.

-Don’t let collection accounts ruin your good credit – you have the right to an error-free credit history that accurately reflects your creditworthiness.
+Don’t let collections ruin your good credit – you have the right to an error-free credit history that accurately reflects your creditworthiness.

 Even if you’ve had difficulties getting negative items removed in the past, Lexington Law may still be able to help.
 Contact them today for a no-obligation consultation and find out your options.